 Simple English definitions for legal terms

-Read a random definition: responsive verdict
+Read a random definition: deduction in respect of a decedent

 Net Present Value: Net present value is a way to figure out if a project or investment is worth doing.
 It looks at how much money you will make in the future and how much it will cost you to do the project or investment.
 Then it calculates how much money you would have today if you took into account the cost of borrowing money.
 This helps you decide if the project or investment is worth doing.